HoverBaum/talk-prompticorn/slides.md

 Raw response:
 Your prompt is **acceptable** but could definitely use a bit of magic dust to make it truly enchanting! 🦄✨\n\n1. **Add Visual Descriptors**: Describe the unicorn's appearance in more detail, like the color of its mane, tail, and any special features such as a glittery horn or sparkling eyes.\n2. **Set the Scene**: Where is this purple unicorn?
 In a mystical forest, atop a rainbow, or under a starry sky?
 Setting adds context and depth.\n3. **Include Mood and Style**: Indicate the atmosphere (whimsical, mysterious, serene) and any artistic style you prefer (cartoon, realistic, fantasy art).\n\nTry adding these elements to your prompt and watch the magic unfold! 🪄\n\n{{NEEDS_IMPROVEMENT}
  -->

 ---
+layout: section
+---

+# Into the Tech

+---
 layout: image-right